quake0day/Alakazam/index.md

 ###References
-[1] Azizyan, Martin and Constandache, Ionut and Roy Choudhury, Romit, ”SurroundSense: mobile phone localization via ambience fingerprinting,” MobiCom ’09, 2009.
+[1] Azizyan, Martin and Constandache, Ionut and Roy Choudhury, Romit, ”*SurroundSense: mobile phone localization via ambience fingerprinting*,” MobiCom ’09, 2009.
-[2] Wang, He and Sen, Souvik and Elgohary, Ahmed and Farid, Moustafa and Youssef, Moustafa and Choudhury, Romit Roy, ”No need to war-drive: unsupervised indoor lo- calization,” MobiSys ’12, 2012.
+[2] Wang, He and Sen, Souvik and Elgohary, Ahmed and Farid, Moustafa and Youssef, Moustafa and Choudhury, Romit Roy, ”*No need to war-drive: unsupervised indoor lo- calization*,” MobiSys ’12, 2012.
-[3] Yang, Zheng and Wu, Chenshu and Liu, Yunhao, ”Locating in fingerprint space: wireless indoor localization with little human intervention,” MobiCom’12, 2012.
+[3] Yang, Zheng and Wu, Chenshu and Liu, Yunhao, ”*Locating in fingerprint space: wireless indoor localization with little human intervention*,” MobiCom’12, 2012.